George Floyd protests in Seattle: Juneteenth demonstrations

 Late that night, at 2:20 a.m., two people were shot in Cal Anderson Park within the boundaries of the Capitol Hill Occupied Protest zone.
 A 19-year-old man died and a second man was in critical condition in the Intensive Care Unit with life-threatening injuries.
 Seattle police attempted to respond but were, according to the police blotter, "met by a violent crowd that prevented officers safe access to the victims."
 A later investigation by KUOW showed that miscommunication between Seattle police and Seattle Fire delayed city response to the victim.
 The victims were taken by a CHOP medic to Harborview Medical Center.
-As of June 21, the suspect remains at large and Seattle police have not released any description of the suspect.
+The suspect remains at large and Seattle police have not released any description of the suspect.

 July 4 freeway protest

 On the early morning of July 4, a car drove onto a closed section of Interstate 5, where several people were protesting, and struck two protesters.
 23-year-old Summer Taylor from Seattle was killed, while 32-year-old Diaz Love of Portland, Oregon, who was live-streaming the protest on Facebook, remained for a time in critical condition at Harborview Medical Center; by July 13, Diaz Love self-reported being "in stable, satisfactory condition".
 Troopers from the Washington State Patrol (WSP) said that the driver drove the wrong way on the Stewart Street off-ramp in order to enter the closed section of I-5.
 A graphic video posted on social media showed the driver, a black man later identified as Dawit Kelete of Seattle, speeding into the crowd around 1:40 a.m. in a white Jaguar.
-After the driver fled the scene, a protester chased him by car for about a mile where they both waited for the arrival of police.
+After Kelete fled the scene, a protester chased him by car for about a mile where they both waited for the arrival of police.
 Kelete was arrested on two counts of vehicular assault.
 The WSP announced it would no longer allow protesters to enter I-5, which had been closed off late at night in downtown Seattle (between I-90 and Washington State Route-520) for 19 nights prior to the collision.
-Kelete pled not guilty.
+Kelete pled not guilty, however in 2023, Kelete was sentenced to six and a half years for the crime.